taido028/Project-1.0/README.md

 14. 19.6: Replaced fetch function with authorizedFetch and optimized css.

-15. 23.6: Adding navigation tab and search box by letters.
+15. 23.6: Added navigation tab and search box by letters.

+16. 1.7: Added home tab.

+17. 2.7: Code cleaned up.
+Fixed some warning issues.
+Added package and publish as npm.

+18. 3.7: Adjust CSS and code structure diagram (Diagram.png).